objectrocket/terraform-worker/docs/source/commands.rst

 ++++++++++++++++++++++++++++

 .. index::
-   triple: terraform command; options; --no-destroy
+   triple: terraform commands; options; --no-destroy
 .. index::
-   triple: terraform command; options; --destroy
+   triple: terraform commands; options; --destroy

 The **--no-destroy** flag will prevent each terraform definition from executing ``terraform destroy``.
 The **--destroy** flag will cause ``terraform destroy`` to be executed. ``destroy`` will only be called when ``--destroy`` is passed, so